1. Does POR 207S work as pre-requisite for the 300-level POR courses?

 5. Do I need a passport and/or a visa to travel to Brazil?

 Yes.
 You must obtain or renew your passport prior to the trip.
 U.S. citizens, as well as citizens of some other countries, also need a visa.
 Passport and visa processing may take weeks.
 Please apply early.

 For those who would like assistance with the visa application process, we have partnered with Travisa, an agency providing expedited visa processing services.
 Admitted students will be invited to a group session, held on-campus, where we will guide you through the on-line application process, check to make sure your documents are in order, and mail your materials to Travisa for processing.

 6. When do I need to arrive in Rio?

-You should arrive on Sunday, June 2nd.
-For those arriving on the the 2nd between 7 and 10am, there will be someone from IBEU there to meet you at the airport and take you by van to the home where you will stay.
-For those who arrive before Sunday, information will be given regarding how to get in contact with your host to arrange your arriving at his/her home on June 2nd.
+You should arrive on Sunday, May 31st.
+For those arriving on the 31st between 7 and 10am, there will be someone from IBEU there to meet you at the airport and take you by van to the home where you will stay.
+For those who arrive before Sunday, information will be given regarding how to get in contact with your host to arrange your arriving at his/her home on the 31st.
 Prior to the trip, you will also be given different contact information and phone numbers in case you get lost or arrive late.
 The families will help students get to IBEU on Monday morning.